haskus/haskus-manual/source/memory/intro.rst

 considers large buffers as pinned buffers.

 GHC also distinguishes at the type level buffers whose cells are mutable or immutable.
-Immutable buffers can shared, duplicated at will, etc. Mutable buffers are cheaper to use as we don't have to duplicate the whole buffer to change one cell as it would be the case with immutable buffers.
+Immutable buffers can be shared, duplicated at will, etc. Mutable buffers are cheaper to use as we don't have to duplicate the whole buffer to change one cell as it would be the case with immutable buffers.
 Immutable buffers are created by "freezing" mutable buffers: by convention a frozen